Skip to content

 Print of Bath Assembly Rooms by John Claude Nattes | © National Trust / Simon Harris

-Our plans for the future of the Bath Assembly Rooms
+Our plans for the future of Bath Assembly Rooms

 The Assembly Rooms returned to the management of the National Trust in March 2023, and we're working to develop a new Georgian experience.
-Once building work begins we estimate the property will be closed for eighteen to twenty-four months.
+The building will close on the 24 Feb to enable construction work to begin and will reopen in 2027 with a new visitor experience.

 You can read more about our plans for the future here.